Manage Remote MCP Servers

 -H "Authorization: Bearer <token>"

-While stopped, the server does not respond to MCP requests.
-Start it again to restore service.
+While stopped, the server cannot respond to MCP requests.
+Start it to restore service.

 Start a stopped MCP server